Eyewitness This: California gets less-than-glowing report on its preterm birth rates from March of Dimes

 The March of Dimes gave California a less-than-glowing report on its preterm birth rates.

-The number of mothers and babies statewide who died and the number of severe pregnancy complications rose to nearly 9% in 2019.
+The number of mothers and babies statewide who died and the number of severe pregnancy complications rose to 8.8% in 2019.
 That was a 10-year-high.

 Los Angeles County's numbers remained unchanged at 9% are the 5th highest in the state.